kishan-dhankecha/pico-ios/README.md

 The core engineering challenge was **reconciling the asynchronous nature of iOS file I/O with the synchronous requirements of the Emscripten/WASM virtual file system.**

 PICO-8 demands a synchronous file system.
-Bridging this gap required completely reverse-engineering the Emscripten boot sequence.
+Bridging this to iOS required completely reverse-engineering the Emscripten boot sequence.

 - **Bootloader Hijacking:** The engine defaults to booting the standard "JELPI" demo cart.
 To bypass this, I had to intercept the `Module.preRun` lifecycle, manually injecting user code into the WASM heap and forcing the pointer to the correct entry point before the runtime could initialize.
-- **True State Persistence:** I architected a system that dumps the _entire simulated RAM_ (not just the cart data) into a serialized blob.
+- **True State Persistence:** I architected a system that dumps the _entire simulated RAM_ into a serialized blob.
 I implemented **GZIP** compression to keep these memory snapshots lightweight, allowing for atomic, instant state restoration.

 It’s _not_ a browser wrapper; it’s a custom runtime environment built for native iOS, enjoy the speeds!